An optimal representation for the trace zero subgroup: Timings and comparison with other representations

 {\bf Comparison and Timings for $g=1, n=3$.} We compare our method with the most efficient method from \cite{gorla-massierer-1} (there called ``compression in $t_i$'') in terms of operations in Table \ref{operations3} and timings in Table \ref{timings3}.
 We choose arbitrary elliptic curves such that the associated trace zero subgroups have prime order for fields of 20, 40, 60, and 79 bits.
-We see that the compression algorithm from~\cite{gorla-massierer-1} requires fewer operations, but we could not observe a significant difference in the timings, probably due to insufficient accuracy of our tests.
-Our measurements for decompression are more meaningful, however.
-We compare ``full decompression'', where one entire point (including the $y$-coordinate) is recomputed.
+We see that the compression algorithm from~\cite{gorla-massierer-1} requires fewer operations, but we could not observe a significant difference in the timings (probably due to insufficient accuracy of our tests).
+For the decompression algorithm, we compare ``full decompression'', where one entire point (including the $y$-coordinate) is recomputed.
 Here, the method of \cite{gorla-massierer-1} is much slower (roughly by a factor 10), due to the necessary square root extraction.
 This shows one major efficiency advantage of the approach that we follow in this paper: Recovering the $y$-coordinate is much faster, since no square root computation is necessary.
 For a different point of view, we also compare ``decompression in $x$ only'', where no $y$-coordinate is computed.
 In this case, the algorithm proposed in this paper and the one from \cite{gorla-massierer-1} behave similarly.

+In \cite{silverberg-05}, compression is free.
+The bulk of the work in the decompression algorithm is factoring a degree 4 polynomial and recomputing the $y$-coordinate from the curve equation (which requires a square root extraction).
+This is clearly more expensive than the decompression algorithm in this paper, which does not require polynomial factorization or square root extraction.
+We refer to~\cite[Section 5]{gorla-massierer-1} for a detailed discussion of the decompression algorithm from~\cite{silverberg-05}.

 Naumann \cite{naumann} does not give explicit compression or decompression algorithms, but he derives an equation for the trace zero subgroup that might be used for such.
 The equation is in the Weil restriction coordinates $x_0,x_1,x_2$ of the $x$-coordinate of a trace zero point, and it has degree 4 in $x_0$ and degree 3 in $x_1, x_2$.
 Therefore, it allows a representation in the coordinates $(x_0,x_1)$ or $(x_0,x_2)$, where decompression could be done by factoring a cubic polynomial in the missing coordinate, and then recomputing the $y$-coordinate as a square root.
-This is clearly more expensive than the decompression algorithm in this paper, which does not require polynomial factorization or square root extraction.
+Again, this is clearly more expensive than the decompression algorithm in this paper.